kubernetes-sigs/lws/keps/898-group-identity/README.md

 - Scale up and scale down, including to zero and back.
 - Rolling updates respect `maxSurge` and `maxUnavailable` in units of groups.
 - Size 1 groups: no gate, no worker StatefulSet.
+- A `groupIdentity: Hash` DisaggregatedSet role survives the CRD schema and is rejected when combined with `subGroupPolicy`.

 #### e2e tests